rullyafrizal/gin-pokemon-crud/readme.md

 6. The app is ready to rock and roll
 7. You can access the app at http://localhost:8081
+8. And don't worry about the database, it's already created and filled for you while you build the app with docker

+* if you want to connect with mysql client, you can use this command:
 - MySQL Client
   ```bash
     docker exec -it pokemon-docker-db mysql -uroot -psecret